-The best marketing strategy will go nowhere if leaders can’t convince colleagues about the right course of action (from my Marketing Week column).
+The best marketing strategy will go nowhere if leaders can’t convince colleagues about the right course of action.

 Some time ago, a CMO asked me to assess his global team’s capabilities.
 After two years and a six-figure training investment, marketing – in the eyes of other departments – was still seen as a lightweight function.
 My diagnosis stopped him in his tracks: “Deep functional expertise, but almost no leadership.”